Dangerously viral: How Trump, supporters spread false claims

 While the details of these spurious allegations may fade over time, the scar they leave on American democracy could take years to heal.

 “There will always be people who believe the Democrats stole the election in 2020,” said Jennifer Mercieca, a historian of political rhetoric at Texas A&M University.
 “That will not change.”

 In fact, there is no evidence of widespread fraud in the 2020 election.
 Election officials confirmed there were no serious irregularities and the election went well.
 Attorney General William Barr said Tuesday the Justice Department has not identified voter fraud that would change the presidential election.

 But from the Oval Office, Trump has consistently tried to mislead the nation about the outcome.
 As a result, cries of voter fraud have persisted loudly in an online media ecosystem where pro-Trump Facebook pages, Twitter accounts and fringe websites readily circulate unchecked or misleading claims about the voting process.

 And one of those falsehoods sprang from the cellphone camera of Kelly SoRelle, a Republican from Texas.
 After shooting her video of the man with a wagon in Detroit, SoRelle took it to a conservative YouTube host who played it for his show’s 5 million subscribers the day after the election.
-She also gave it to the Texas Scorecard, a website started by Empower Texans, a lobbying group whose PAC has pumped millions of dollars into the campaigns of ultra-conservative candidates.
+She also gave it to the Texas Scorecard, a website started by Empower Texans, a lobbying group that ranks politicians on a conservative scorecard and is bankrolled by West Texas businessman Tim Dunn.
+Empower Texans’ PAC has pumped millions of dollars into the campaigns of ultra-conservative candidates.
+Texas Scorecard posted the video on its website and YouTube page, which collectively racked up 50,000 shares on Facebook.
 SoRelle did not respond to requests for comment.